Bounds for polynomials on algebraic numbers and application to curve topology: Introduction

-Using Theorem~\ref{firstmain} as our main tool, we obtain an efficient Refined Cylindrical Algebraic Decomposition for an algebraic curve; see Theorem~\ref{sing-fibers}.
-Compared to the existing literature, the results in Theorem~\ref{firstmain} are much more general as no assumptions on the given polynomials are made.
-For instance, recent work~\cite{ST2018} makes two strong assumptions, namely that the degree of the polynomials $F(z,-)$ stays invariant for all roots $z$ of $R$ and that each $F(z,-)$ has only simple roots.
-In~\cite{KS,KoS,MSW2}, the polynomials $F(z,-)$ are allowed to have multiple roots, but the degree of $F(z,-)$ is assumed to be the same for all $z$.
+The results in Theorem~\ref{firstmain} are significantly more general than the results in the existing literature.
+For instance, recent work~\cite{ST2018} makes two strong assumptions, namely that the degree of the polynomials $F(x,Y)$ stays invariant for all roots $x$ of $R$ and that each $F(x,Y)$ has only simple roots.
+In~\cite{KS,KoS,MSW2}, the polynomials $F(x,Y)$ are allowed to have multiple roots, but the degree of $F(x,Y)$ is assumed to be the same for all $x$.
 In addition, the analysis restricts to the special case, where $R$ is either the resultant polynomial $\res(F,\partial_YF,Y)$ or its derivative.
+None of these restrictions are needed in our results.

+Using Theorem~\ref{firstmain} as our main tool, we obtain an efficient extension of the C.A.D. for an algebraic curve; see Theorem ~\ref{sing-fibers0} and Theorem ~\ref{sing-fibers}.

-Our second ingredient is an algorithm for computing the number of branches reaching a singular point inside an adjacency box (see Section \ref{sec:top} for a precise definition) from information computed on the boundary of the box (see Algorithm \ref{algoconnect}).
-In order to achieve the complexity bounds we are aiming at, we need to accept that some of the desired information stays ambiguous,\footnote{For instance, we aim to compute the location of the intersections of the curve with the four boundary edges of the adjacency box.
+Our second ingredient is an algorithm for computing the number of branches reaching a singular point inside an adjacency box (see Section \ref{sec:top} for a precise definition) from information computed on the boundary of the box (see Figure \ref{description_lists}, Figure \ref{matching} and Algorithm \ref{algoconnect}).
+In order to achieve the complexity bounds we are aiming at, we need to accept that some of the desired information stays ambiguous\footnote{For instance, we aim to compute the location of the intersections of the curve with the four boundary edges of the adjacency box.
 However, we were not able to show how to distinguish between the special case, where the curve passes exactly the corner of a box, and the generic case, where the curve intersects one of the neighboring edges close to the corner, using only $\tO(d^6+d^5\tau)$ bit operations.
-In such cases, the information at the corner of the box stays ambiguous.} however we will prove that these ambiguities do not prevent us from computing the correct connectivity; see Proposition \ref{ambigousnoproblem}.\\
+In such cases, the information at the corner of the box stays ambiguous.}, however we will prove that these ambiguities do not prevent us from computing the correct connectivity; see Proposition \ref{ambigousnoproblem}.\\